Understudy: Notable examples

-Several actors made their name in show business by being the understudy of a leading actor and taking the role over for several performances, including: Anthony Hopkins for Laurence Olivier, when Olivier became ill with cancer during the run of the National Theater's The Dance of Death, 1967; Ted Neeley for Jeff Fenholt during the 1971 Broadway run of Jesus Christ Superstar when Neeley was asked to star in the 1973 film version and subsequent tours; and Edward Bennett for David Tennant as Hamlet in the RSC's 2008 production.
+Several actors made their names in show business as understudies who took over leading actors’ roles for several performances.
+Examples include Anthony Hopkins for Laurence Olivier, when Olivier became ill with cancer during the run of the National Theater's The Dance of Death, 1967; Ted Neeley and Carl Anderson for Jeff Fenholt and Ben Vereen respectively during the 1971 Broadway run of Jesus Christ Superstar when Neeley and Anderson were asked to star in the 1973 film version and subsequent tours; and Edward Bennett for David Tennant as Hamlet in the RSC's 2008 production.
 Kerry Ellis was called to perform as Eliza Doolittle in My Fair Lady when Martine McCutcheon took ill.
 In the audience that day was Brian May, who was then writing his musical We Will Rock You, and he was so impressed with Ellis's performance he immediately wanted to cast her as Meat, a lead in the show.

 In 1974, baritone Thomas Allen fell ill during a performance at The Proms of Carl Orff's Carmina Burana.
 His understudy was unable to take over – he was a medical doctor, and was attending to Allen.
 Patrick McCarthy, then unknown, stepped out of the audience, went backstage, and offered his services as a professional singer who knew the part.
 He received a standing ovation.

 In 1978, Madeline Kahn departed the Broadway musical On the Twentieth Century nine weeks into its run.
 The New York Times reported that "she said she was withdrawing because of damage to her vocal cords."
 She was replaced by understudy Judy Kaye, who had been playing a small role, and the critics were invited to return.
 According to The New York Times, "bang, boom, overnight [Kaye] is a star."
 They praised her performance, Kaye won a Theatre World Award, and her theatrical career took off.
 She later starred in the US tour opposite Rock Hudson.